jkenlooper/chillbox/docs/configuration-file.md

 # exist.
 gpg-key = "example"

 # The directory to use to store the state files among other things.
+This
+# directory should not be included in source control.
+It is only useful to the
+# current user.
 archive-directory = ".chillbox"

 ### User ###
 # Define the users that will have access to the servers listed.
 The
 # public_ssh_key is optional.
 #
-# Removing a user here does not automatically remove them from the servers.
+# Adding or removing a user here does not automatically add or remove them from
-# A remote task would need to do that.
+# the servers.
+However, it is common to add a user to a server via the user-data
+# script and reference user details specified in this configuration file.
 #
 # Use the public GitHub API if the user has an account on GitHub.
 Copy and paste
 # the response from chillbox sub-command (replace USERNAME):